Insights

 • May be new to town and searching for new healthcare providers or facilities

 In this instance, searchers can sort healthcare providers by rating and hours.
-This is because when are searching for a new doctor, they read online reviews about doctors/facilities before scheduling an appointment, and hours may be important if they are looking for same-day appointments or have an urgent medical concern.
+This feature is important because when users are searching for a new doctor, they read online reviews about doctors/facilities before scheduling an appointment, and hours may be important if they are looking for same-day appointments or have an urgent medical concern.

 Newer additions to Google include online care and telehealth options that allow patients comfort and convenience, especially throughout COVID-19.